attenditechnology/attendi-ios/README.md

 3. `SoapScreenView`:
 Integrates `AttendiMicrophone` into a complex SwiftUI layout with multiple TextEditor views.
 Also demonstrates:
-- How to disable the default permission denied alert (showsDefaultPermissionsDeniedAlert = false)
+a.
+How to disable the default permission denied alert (showsDefaultPermissionsDeniedAlert = false)
-- How to present a custom alert using the onRecordingPermissionDeniedCallback
+b.
+How to present a custom alert using the onRecordingPermissionDeniedCallback

 4. `TwoMicrophonesStreamingScreenView`:
 Illustrates how to use two `AttendiMicrophone` components in the same view.
 Each microphone operates independently with its own configuration and recorder instance, useful for multi-source streaming or comparative audio capture scenarios.

+### Recorder Plugins

+We offer out of the box plugins to be used with specific purposes:

+* `AttendiSyncTranscribePlugin` – Sends audio to a backend sync transcription API, such as Attendi’s.
+Designed to be extensible to support other providers as well
+* `AttendiAsyncTranscribePlugin` – Real-time transcription using a WebSocket-based connection, such as Attendi’s, with support for custom or alternative streaming APIs
+* `AttendiAudioNotificationPlugin` – Audible start/stop cues
+* `AttendiErrorPlugin` – Plays error sound and vibrates on failure
+* `AttendiStopOnAudioFocusLossPlugin` – Stops recording on focus loss

 ## Creating an AttendiRecorderPlugin